ronaldbosma/track-availability-in-app-insights/demos/demo-availability-tests.md

    ![Logic App Workflow - End-to-end Transaction Details](https://raw.githubusercontent.com/ronaldbosma/track-availability-in-app-insights/refs/heads/main/images/logic-app-workflow-end-to-end-transaction-details.png)

    Both the logging of the Logic App Workflow and the API Management request logging are included.
-The timeline is a little bit 'messy' compared to the others because of the way the Logic App tracks the availability result as a separate action.
+The timeline is a little bit 'messy' compared to the others because of the way the workflow tracks the availability result as a separate action.

 1. Close the end-to-end transaction details.